 - Avoid close contact with well people in your house so you won't make them sick.

-- Drink plenty of water and clear liquids to prevent water loss (dehydration).
+- Drink plenty of water and clear liquids to prevent fluid loss (dehydration).

 - Treat fever and cough with medicines you can buy at the store.